Nizza is… The lion of Monferrato conquers the eyes of the world from the top of the Campanone.

-From the famous variety of vine, cultivated for over 500 years in the Piedmont area, on 1 July 2016 the Barbera d’Asti superior name “Nizza” was born.
+From the appreciated grape variety, on 1 July 2016, the denomination Barbera d’Asti Superiore “Nizza” was born.

-An opportunity to taste Il Nizza and all other Piedmontese types of Barbera DOC is during the Nizza è Barbera festival, in the month of May.
+An opportunity to taste Nizza and other Piedmontese types of Barbera is during the Nizza è Barbera festival, in May.

-Nizza is also the land par excellence of the hunchback cardoon (cardo gobbo), protected by the specific Consortium, and the white truffle, specialities that can be tasted during the Patronal Fair of Saint Carlo - Truffle and Nizza Hunchback Cardoon Day, in November.
+Nizza is also the land par excellence of the hunchback cardoon (cardo gobbo) and of the white truffle, specialties that can be tasted during the Patronal Fair of Saint Carlo - Truffle and Nizza Hunchback Cardoon Day, in November.

-We can't forget that Nizza is home to the fine Piedmontese meat too, celebrated during the Fair of the Fat Ox and Beef (Fiera del Bue Grasso e del Manzo), a zoo technical and food and wine festival scheduled for December.
+Furthermore, it cannot be forgotten that Nizza is the home of the prized Piedmontese breed meat, celebrated during the Fair of the Fat Ox and Beef (Fiera del Bue Grasso e del Manzo).

 To be seen.

-The territory of Nizza Monferrato is distinguished by many historic buildings and churches of considerable value.
+The territory of Nizza Monferrato is distinguished by the large presence of monuments of considerable value.

-Equally, interesting is the ecclesiastical assets: do not miss the Church of the Madonna della Neve (Bricco), eighteenth century, so named for its particular position on the top of a hill, the beautiful Church of Saint Giovanni Battista in Lanero, considered the Cathedral of Nizza Monferrato, the baroque Church of Saint Siro and the Church of Saint Ippolito, which houses a marble holy water stoup and two wooden confessionals of the late fifteenth century.
+Equally, interesting are the ecclesiastical assets: do not miss the Church of the Madonna della Neve (Bricco), the Church of Saint Giovanni Battista in Lanero, considered the Duomo of Nizza Monferrato, the Church of Saint Siro and the Church of Saint Ippolito.

-Stimulating are also the museum proposals with the Bersano Museum of Peasants and Old Wine Prints (Museo Bersano delle Contadinerie e Stampe Antiche del Vino), set up by the Bersano winery, which preserves a precious collection of tools from the agricultural world and a collection of wine labels, Sug@r(T)_house, the museum dedicated to sugar created by the company Figli di Pinin Pero & C., and the permanent exhibition Art '900, a collection of works by Davide Lajolo (with 100 paintings and sculptures by contemporary Italian artists).
+Stimulating are also the museum proposals with the Bersano Museum of Peasants and Old Wine Prints (Museo Bersano delle Contadinerie e Stampe Antiche del Vino), Sug@r(T)_house, the museum dedicated to sugar, and the permanent exhibition Art '900, a collection of works by Davide Lajolo.

 For photography lovers, we recommend a stop at the Artist's wings (Ali d'artista), artistic canvases represented by large angel wings posted on the external walls of the gardens of Palazzo Crova.

-On the walls of the Campanone - north side - the signs of the siege that Nizza Monferrato suffered in 1613, by the Savoyard, are still visible today: the most attentive will notice a cannon ball embedded in the wall.
+The signs of the siege that Nizza Monferrato underwent, in 1613, by the Savoyards are still visible on the external walls of the Campanone: the most attentive will notice a cannonball stuck in the wall.